patmorin/comp4804/cplp.md

 For simplicity, we will assume that all inter-point distances are unique, so there are no ties.
 Recall that a *hash table* can store a set of key/value pairs so that, we can test if any key is in the set and look up its value in $O(1)$ expected time.

-We will solve the closest-pair problem with a *randomized incremental algorithm*:
+We will solve the closest-pair problem with this randomized incremental algorithm:

 * Take a random permutation of the points of $P$; call this $(p_1),\ldots,(p_n)$, where $p_i=(x_i,y_i)$